 J. Colin McQuillan grew up in Valparaiso, Indiana.
 His father made him listen to lectures on metaphysics and epistemology before allowing him to play sports in school, but Colin denies that had anything to do with his decision to major in philosophy when he went to college.

 Colin has published widely on the history of modern European philosophy, Kant, and aesthetics.
 He is the author of Early Modern Aesthetics (Rowman & Littlefield, 2015) and Immanuel Kant: The Very Idea of a Critique of Pure Reason (Northwestern University Press, 2016).
 He is also the co-editor (with Joseph Tanke) of The Bloomsbury Anthology of Aesthetics (Bloomsbury, 2012) and (with María del Rosario Acosta López) Critique in German Philosophy (SUNY Press, Forthcoming).
-He is currently working on a new monograph called Aesthetics and Logic: The Elements of Kant’s Critique (In preparation) as well as a translation of texts on The Vocation of Humanity (Co-edited with Courtney Fugate and Anne Pollok, Bloomsbury Studies in Early German Philosophy, In preparation).
+He is currently working on a new monograph called Aesthetics and Logic: The Elements of Kant’s Critique, an edited volume on Baumgarten’s Aesthetics, and a translation of Spalding’s Die Bestimmung des Menschen.

 Colin’s current CV is available on academia.edu.